opendatacube/odc-tools/libs/dtools/README.md

     print(cfg)
 ```

-Sensitive data like AWS keys will be redacted at the worker, to get those values
+Sensitive data like AWS keys will be redacted at the worker.
+To get those values
 as is supply `sanitize=False`, but be careful when working with notebooks in
 version controlled environment that keeps track of cell outputs.